FuelLabs/fuels-wallet/.changeset/brave-starfishes-accept.md

 '@fuel-wallet/sdk': minor
 ---

-Enable other fuel wallets to work using the same fuel injected object
+Enable other Wallets to beening expose as Connectors using Fuel Wallet Connectors feature.